Running Quantum Experiments From Day One: a Fresh POV for Lab Managers

 It’s common in Quantum Machines for new employees to join a customer visit.
 That’s where this story begins.

 During my first trip to install QM gear in a customer’s lab, we started like any other company in my experience: open a box and make sure you know what and where to plug things.
 Everything sounded like business as usual to me, with one exception.
 I did not know why we were supposed to be there for days.
 Even a newbie like me knows an OPX takes less than 10 minutes to install.

 Sure enough, the actual installation only lasted a few minutes.
 It’s what came after that blew me away.
 After the installation, my QM colleague, Elisha, turned to our customer and said: “It’s all set.
 What experiment do we run now?”

 I stood there dumbfounded for a few minutes before realizing what we were there for.
 Installing our product was never the primary goal of our visit to the customer’s lab.
 Any of the students could have managed it just fine.
 We traveled there to run experiments!
 The experimentalist in me was awoken, and boy was I happy!
 That is when I realized the trip would be a lot more fun than I thought.

 RESULTS FROM DAY ONE

 I felt like I had teleported back to the last year of my Ph.D. when we effectively joined the lab’s team in running the experiment they just happened to run that week.
-We discussed physics, fought the coffee machine together, complained about the cafeteria, troubleshot problems, and wrote code as a team.
+We discussed physics (superconducting but also quantum photonics), fought the coffee machine together, complained about the cafeteria, troubleshot problems, and wrote code as a team.

 I was no expert, and I was there to learn, so I felt a little like a student on his first day.
 My colleague Elisha, however, seemed right in his comfort zone.
 It was his field, after all.
 Results started flowing from day one, smoothly and steadily between one espresso and the next.